pablotoledo/AlGranoBot/README.md

-# Whisper-Audio Bot 🤖🎙️
+# AlGranoBot 🤖🎙️

-Welcome to **Whisper-Audio Bot**, your local whisper-powered Telegram sidekick that transcribes voice messages and audio files with lightning speed and precision.
+Welcome to **AlGranoBot**, your local whisper-powered Telegram sidekick that transcribes voice messages and audio files with lightning speed and precision.
 Powered by the blazing-fast [faster-whisper](https://github.com/guillaumekln/faster-whisper) model, this bot runs locally, no cloud required — perfect for privacy-conscious geeks and audio aficionados alike.

 ---